DDoS Top 6: Why Hackers Attack

-Lately, it seems like the companies that haven’t had their web and cyber security compromised are in the minority.
+Lately, it seems like the companies that haven’t had their web and cybersecurity compromised are in the minority.

 Many are hit hard by web vulnerability attacks.
-Specifically we see an increase in DDoS (Distributed Denial of Service) attacks.
+Specifically, we see an increase in DDoS (Distributed Denial of Service) attacks.
 With DDoS, the attacker’s main goal is to make your website inaccessible using botnets.
 Botnets are basically an army of connected devices that are infected with malware.
 Your website’s server becomes overloaded and exhausted of its available bandwidth because of this army.
 Much of the time, the attack doesn’t usually even breach your data or go over any security parameters.

 So if it’s not to breach your data, why would someone go through the effort to shut down your website?
-There are a multitude of reasons, but today we’ll look at the top 6 reasons for a Distributed Denial of Service Attack.
+There is a multitude of reasons, but today we’ll look at the top 6 reasons for a Distributed Denial of Service Attack.

-1. Some (not-so) friendly competition
+1. Some (not so) friendly competition

 As more and more enterprises are taking their storefronts to the cyber world – there is also competition within the cyber world.

-In fact, in a recent survey nearly half the responding businesses said that they believed that their competitors were launching DDoS attacks in order to disrupt services.
+In fact, in a recent survey, nearly half the responding businesses said that they believed that their competitors were launching DDoS attacks in order to disrupt services.
 After all, if your competition’s website is down, all the traffic will come to your website instead.
 Additionally, your competition’s brand image is tarnished, giving positive associations to your company instead.

 Even if an entrepreneur may not be skilled in hacking, DDoS attacks are now available for hire, and attacks can be executed for a fairly low price on the dark market.

-2. DDoS for Hacktivism
+2. DDoS for hacktivism

 As we’ve noted, DDoS attacks aren’t necessarily about taking data.
 It can be used to strongly voice an opinion – any opinion.
 Voicing your opinion on the Web can have a bigger and faster effect than if you were to attend an in-person rally or strike.
 DDoS is often used to show support or opposition regarding a certain topic.
 It could be political (see below), but also for/against businesses or banks, ethical concerns, or even an online game.